schellingerhout/schellingerhout.github.io/_posts/2017-09-06-design-patterns-creational-delphi.md

 ## Factory Method

-In short its a method that creates a product, the method must be overriden by decendents to extend the base (or sometimes fail-over) product range.
+In short, it's a method that creates a product, the method must be overridden by descendants to extend the base (or sometimes fail-over) product range.

 {% highlight pascal %}
 unit IntfFactoryMethod;